astronomer/astro-docs/enterprise/v0.23/07_monitor/03_platform-alerts.md

 This Helm chart contains groups for each possible alert type based on `labels.tier` and `labels.severity`.
 Each receiver must be defined within at least one alert type in order to reveive notifications.

-For example, adding the following receiver to `receivers.platformCritical` would cause platform alerts with a `critical` severity to appear in a the `#astronomer_platform_alerts` Slack channel:
+For example, adding the following receiver to `receivers.platformCritical` would cause platform alerts with `critical` severity to appear in the `#astronomer_platform_alerts` Slack channel:

 ```yaml
 alertmanager: